A Guide to Dietary Supplements

 What They Are: Metabolites, as the name suggests, can be intermediates along, and products at the end of, a metabolic pathway, the chain reactions inside cells that sustain life.
 This is quite a broad definition with overlap in other areas, for instance, with amino acids, which are intermediates of metabolism.
 The FDA considers metabolites to be eligible as dietary supplements only if they have been synthesized from other dietary ingredients, and when the production process mimics the human metabolic process for creating it.

-A well-studied metabolite sold as a sports supplement is creatine, a nitrogenous organic acid derived from amino acids, which is essential to energy transfer in skeletal muscle and the brain.
+A well-studied metabolite sold as a sports supplement is creatine, a nitrogenous organic acid derived from amino acids.

 Many food additives are also technically metabolites, including sucrose, citric acid, and D-sorbitol.

 What They Are: A concentrate is a substance with most of its base component or solvent removed, e.g., water, such that the original material has just been reduced in volume (i.e., to fit into a smaller capsule or container) and what remains is a solid, semi-solid, or syrup.
 Extracts are also concentrated forms of the original substance, but usually they are the concentrated form of just the active ingredient, which has been extracted using a solvent (methanol and ethanol, for example) to separate a class of compounds.
 From an efficacy standpoint, the end goal with concentrates and extracts is similar to using an herb or botanical, or extract, which is to activating pathways or inhibiting pathways.
 A constituent, finally, might just be one molecule isolated for a specific use.

 Common Examples: juice concentrates and herbal extracts.